nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 *Table 4: Table showing list of possible prefixes and the Pre-defined constants.*

 As described in Table 4, these are the possible prefixes that can be used with Tracey.
 E.g `n/`, `cs/` etc.
-In addition, the list of pre-defined constants are also provided for `Faculty` and `Covid Status`.
+In addition, the list of pre-defined constants are also provided for `Faculty`, `Covid Status`, and `Block`.

 <div markdown="span" class="alert alert-primary">